sasalatart/open-sir/README.md

 ## Running the tests

-Test the correct implementation of the SIR model using
+Test the package running the tests out of the open-sir Pipenv environment.
 ```
 pipenv run test
 ```

 ### Coding style

-Coding analysis is automatically reviewed using [Pylint](https://www.pylint.org/) and [Black 19.10b0](https://black.readthedocs.io/en/stable/) with the non-default parameters available in [.pylintrc](pylintrc)
+Coding analysis is automatically reviewed using [Pylint](https://www.pylint.org/) and [Black 19.10b0](https://black.readthedocs.io/en/stable/) with the non-default parameters available in [.pylintrc](pylintrc).

 ## Authors